celinelatulipe/ThinkLikeComputer/_sources/FunctionsParametersScope/Printvsreturn.rst

 #.
 Print it for human consumption.
-    For example, ``print(square(3))`` outputs 9 to the output area.
-Note that, unless the return value is first  saved as in possibility 1, it will be available only to the humans watching the output area, not to the program as it continues executing.
+    For example, ``print(square(3))`` outputs 9 to the console.
+Note that, unless the return value is first  saved as in possibility 1, it will be available only to the programmer watching the console, not to the program as it continues executing.

 If your only purpose in running a function is to make an output visible for human consumption, there are two ways to do it.
 You can put one or more print statements inside the function definition and not bother to return anything from